 - Emptiness.

+- Nonemptiness.

 - Finiteness.

 - Recursiveness.

-- \bullet Σ^
+- Σ^ .

 - Regularity.^a

 - Context-freedom.^b

-^aIs it a regular language?

-^bIs it a context-free language?
+^aDoes the Turing machine accept a regular language? ^bDoes the Turing machine accept a context-free language?

 Undecidability in Logic and Mathematics

 - First-order logic is undecidable (answer to Hilbert's (1928) Entscheidungsproblem).^a - Natural numbers with addition and multiplication is undecidable.^b - Rational numbers with addition and multiplication is undecidable.^c